Ottaal: Soundtrack

 The film has one song, "Aa Manathilirrunnu", composed by Padma Bhushan Kavalam Narayana Panicker.
 The background score composed by Sreevalsan J. Menon was praised by the jury when the film won the Crystal Bear at the Berlinale 2016.

 Release and reception

-The film was released in theaters in Kerala on 6 November 2015 and online on the same day through Reelmonk, making it the first Indian film to be released simultaneously in theaters and on the internet.
+The film was released in theatres and online on 6 November 2025.
+The online platform was Reelmonk.
+It was the first Indian film to be released simultaneously in theaters and on the internet.